HomeESA by StateESA Letter New Hampshire

 Manchester, Nashua, and the seacoast around Portsmouth have tight rental markets where older housing often carries strict pet policies.
 A valid emotional support animal letter, written by a New Hampshire-licensed professional, is what turns a no-pet lease into an approved accommodation.

-Here is how it works in New Hampshire: complete a free pre-screening, talk with a licensed mental health professional by phone or video, and — if approved — receive a letter on the licensed mental health professional’s letterhead bearing their New Hampshire license number, generally within 10–15 minutes.
+Here’s how it works in New Hampshire: complete a free pre-screening, talk with a licensed mental health professional by phone or video, and — if approved — receive a letter on the licensed mental health professional’s letterhead bearing their New Hampshire license number, generally within 10–15 minutes.

 What Your New Hampshire ESA Letter Includes

 Our New Hampshire-licensed mental health professionals serve renters across the state — from the capital, Concord, to its largest city, Manchester, plus Manchester, Nashua, Concord and Portsmouth and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Who Qualifies for an Emotional Support Animal in New Hampshire?